soundpress/nycadministrativecode/docs/c07/index.rst

 b.
 The case in support of the complaint shall be presented before the commission by the commission's prosecutorial bureau.
 The complainant may present additional testimony and cross-examine witnesses, in person or by counsel, if the complainant shall have intervened pursuant to rules established by the commission.

 c.
-The administrative law judge may, in his or her discretion, permit any person who has a substantial interest in the complaint to intervene as a party and may require the joinder of necessary parties.
+The administrative law judge may, in the administrative law judge's discretion, permit any person who has a substantial interest in the complaint to intervene as a party and may require the joinder of necessary parties.

 d.
 Evidence relating to endeavors at mediation or conciliation by, between or among the commission, the complainant and the respondent shall not be admissible.